sofo-tabata/WorldWise/README.md

 📌 WorldWise: I've built a comprehensive web app using React, JavaScript, and CSS Modules that gives you a world map that tracks your footsteps into every city you can think of. it let's you never forget your wonderful experiences, and show your friends how you have wandered the world.

-✨ Tech Stack:

-React for dynamic UI TypeScript for a robust codebase Tailwind CSS for a sleek design Framer Motion for smooth animations

-🔍 Key Features:

-Filter search for a seamless job hunting experience Light/Dark mode for a personalized touch Detailed job information for each listing Engaging animations with Framer Motion

 # Getting Started

 ![coding-freak](https://github.com/sofo-tabata/WorldWise/assets/135848019/9cfbbbfe-46b7-4969-9f1b-b4021b1cbfb4)